⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 A pat-down during a traffic stop requires:

-Reasonable suspicion the person is armed and dangerous
+Reasonable suspicion that the person is armed and dangerous.

 Traffic violations alone do not justify frisks.

-The analysis is separate from the reason for the stop.
+The safety analysis is separate from the traffic violation itself.

 K9 Sniffs and Time Limits

-A traffic stop cannot be prolonged to wait for a dog without independent reasonable suspicion.
+A traffic stop cannot be prolonged solely to wait for a dog without independent reasonable suspicion.

-If the dog arrives while the stop is still lawfully ongoing, the sniff may be allowed.
+If the K9 arrives while the stop is still lawfully ongoing, the sniff may be permitted.

-If the stop is extended solely for the sniff, it becomes unlawful.
+If the stop is extended only to conduct the sniff, it becomes unlawful.

 A traffic stop must end when: